charlynebuerki/data-visualization-project-2021-cam/README.md

 The latest data is updated on [Inside Airbnb](http://insideairbnb.com/get-the-data.html) every so often for each available region.
 The dataset that was processed in the framework of Milestone 1 consists of a merged dataset of the following regions:

-* Geneva (2072 listings), data compiled on February 25, 2021
+* Geneva canton (2072 listings), data compiled on February 25, 2021
-* Vaud (4344 listings), data compiled on February 04, 2021
+* Vaud canton (4344 listings), data compiled on February 04, 2021
-* Zurich (1806 listings), data compiled on February 26, 2021
+* Zurich city (1806 listings), data compiled on February 26, 2021

 Each of the above-mentioned regions contains the following information: